anuraglahon16/Project-A-STUDY-TO-PREDICT-HEART-DISEASES-AND-THE-FACTORS-CAUSING-THEM/README.md

 ## Response variable ( target)
 • 10 year risk of coronary heart disease CHD (binary: “1”, means “Yes”, “0” means “No”)

+## Summary
+1.For the given dataset, Logistic Regression performs better on testing dataset than KNN classifier and Random Forest Classifier.

+2.The Logistic Regression model accuracy is 85.84 %.
+So, the model does a good job in predicting whether the patient has 10-year risk of future coronary heart disease (CHD).

+3.The accuracy of Logistic Regression is 85.84% and the model is not overfitting or underfitting.